Asia and Asians at Harvard Conference—Day 2

 Panelists:

-Mui Poopoksakul, Literary Translator; Harvard College Graduate
+Mui Poopoksakul, Independent Literary Translator, Berlin; Harvard College Graduate

 Shayna Leng, Harvard College Student